Arc676/Farkle-Linux/README.md

 # Farkle

-A Linux frontend to allow playing the Farkle dice game with the [Farkle library](https://github.com/Arc676/Farkle)
+A QML/C++ frontend to the [Farkle library](https://github.com/Arc676/Farkle) for Ubuntu and Ubuntu Touch

 Full gameplay details and rules can be found in the README in that repository.